Rayn322/PaperUpdater/README.md

 # PaperUpdater
- A quick way to update your paper server
+ A quick and easy way to update your paper Minecraft server.